-All medications used in medication assisted treatment are approved by the Food and Drug Administration, having been researched, studied and applied extensively by the scientific and medical communities.
+All medications used in the Medication-Assisted Treatment are approved by the Food and Drug Administration, having been researched, studied, and applied extensively by the scientific and medical communities.

 Reintegrate into Normal Life, Sooner

-Without a medication assisted treatment protocol, clients may not be ready to get back into the life they once knew as soon as desired.
-Because addiction affects mind, body and spirit, some of the very behaviors most of us take for granted are that much more difficult for a person new to sobriety.
-Managing stress, emotions and physical pain can be difficult making career, school and interpersonal relationships challenging.
-Medication assisted treatment can reduce and often eliminate these repercussions, providing a counterbalance throughout recovery, as long as it’s needed.
+Without a Medication-Assisted Treatment protocol, clients may not be ready to get back into the life they once knew as soon as desired.
+Because addiction affects mind, body, and spirit, some of the very behaviors most of us take for granted are that much more difficult for a person new to sobriety.
+Managing stress, emotions, and physical pain can be difficult making a career, school, and interpersonal relationships challenging.
+Medication-assisted treatment can reduce and often eliminate these repercussions, providing a counterbalance throughout recovery, as long as it’s needed.